I Was There When...

 I Was There When... is an American documentary series directed and edited by Matthew Arias and executive produced by Howie Deeter.
 It follows several KNBC journalists reliving some of the most profound days of their careers out on the job from the Murder trial of O. J. Simpson to the Atlanta Olympics bombing.
-The journalists give a glimpse of how it feels to be on the front lines of globally significant events and how they were personally effected.
+The journalists give a glimpse of how it feels to be on the front lines of globally significant events and how they were personally affected.

 The seven-part series first aired on Peacock from February 21, 2022.
 It won an Emmy Award in 2023.